echua3/course-sentiment-analyzer/docs/srs/srs_it2.md

 ## Proposed Solution

 The proposed solution is to build a responsive web application which has a sentiment analysis engine which can be accessed using a mobile or a desktop computer.
 Students can splurge all the details they want to give about a class by touching on a variety of different sectors of what would compile to make up the complete value the course has to offer, and a summary of the course as well.
 Once the data is compiled on the student’s end it is shunted back to the server to perform some computations on the text and generate either a sentiment or a detailed analysis of the course regarding the difficulty, workload, etc. through graphs and charts.
-The student can view this analysis on that particular course page.
+The student can view this analysis on that particular course's page, which is not currently available on other currently existing review websites.

 For students who want to learn more information about the course they are interested in, they can search with keywords and filters and even post a question which has not been answered yet.
 Based on the keywords, responses and overall gratifying or grating notions of the class the information will then be parsed through potentially a variety of methods, any student can access the reviews for any course.
 The professor of a particular course can review and share his thoughts about the course he would teach.
 Their review will have a higher priority than the student reviews.
 The students can upvote or downvote the reviews depending on how helpful they are.
 The most helpful reviews will have a higher priority and will show up on top of the screen.